 - Interdisciplinary dissertation project with a primary and secondary mentor across the chemistry:life science interface

-- Three lab rotations during the 1st semester with no teaching
+- Three lab rotations (in person or virtural) during the 1st semester with no teaching

-- Two additional semesters of research assistant support (3 total), and a semester of teaching a customized course, followed by transition to PI grants or other funding (ie, fellowship support or training grant)
+- Three additional semesters of research assistant support (4 total), followed by transition to PI grants or other funding (ie, fellowship support or other training grant)

 - Newly developed core courses and carefully constructed 1st year curriculum:

-- Keystone Chemistry of Life Lecture in partnership with Chemistry & Lab Course in partnership with BIT
+- Keystone Chemistry of Life Lectures (ISC 501 and 701) & Lab Course in partnership with BIT

 - Team Science Training and Mentorship Training